dragonfly-science/seabirds.net/README.markdown

 Members may upload photographs.
 In order to make these photographs of wide use, they will be encouraged to use a creative commons license for the photographs.
-The form for uploading photographs will be relatively compex, as it requires the copyright owner and the source of the photograph to be identified.
+The form for uploading photographs will be relatively complex, as it requires the copyright owner and the source of the photograph to be identified.
 With this structure, Seabirds.net will be able to re-use photographs that have been CC licensed from sites such as Flickr.

 Photographs will optionally have a caption, allowing for a full description to be provided.

 Photographs will be able to be tagged by seabird family.
-This will allow for a gallery page displaying seabird photogarphs, with the option to filter by family.
+This will allow for a gallery page displaying seabird photographs, with the option to filter by family.

 ## Communication with members

 A key role of the website will be to facilitate communication with members.
-People are sensitive to getting too many emails, and so this aspect wil be handled carefully.
+People are sensitive to getting too many emails, and so this aspect will be handled carefully.
 In particular, an option will be provided for people to opt out of all emails from the website, with the exception of essential communications (such as a reminder that they haven't updated their profile for the last two years, etc.).
 There will be three